Book cover

 Architecture is about the important stuff.
 Whatever that is. – Ralph Johnson

 This chapter begins with an introduction to the concept of software architecture.
 Following that, we explore several architectural patterns, including Layered Architectures and, specifically, Three-layer Architectures (Section 7.2), MVC (Section 7.3), and Microservices (Section 7.4).
 In discussing microservices, we explore the context that led to the emergence of this architectural pattern and discuss its benefits and challenges.
-Subsequently, we discuss two architectural patterns proposed to ensure scalability and decoupling in distributed systems: Message-Oriented Architectures (Section 7.5) and Publish/Subscribe (Section 7.6).
+Subsequently, we examine two architectural patterns proposed to ensure scalability and decoupling in distributed systems: Message-Oriented Architectures (Section 7.5) and Publish/Subscribe (Section 7.6).
 The chapter concludes by examining other architectural patterns (Section 7.7) and providing an example of an architectural anti-pattern (Section 7.8).

 7.1 Introduction

 There is also a second definition of software architecture.
 As expressed in Ralph Johnson’s quote that opens this chapter, it considers that software architecture refers to the most important design decisions in a system.
-These decisions are so crucial that once made, they are hard to revert in the future.
+These decisions are so important that once made, they are difficult to revert in the future.
 Hence, this second way of defining architecture is more general than the one presented in the previous paragraph.
 It considers that architecture is not just a set of modules but a set of decisions.
 Among these decisions, the definition of the main modules of the system is undoubtedly included.
-However, other decisions are also contemplated, such as the choice of programming language and the database used by the system.
+However, other decisions are also considered, such as the choice of programming language and the database used by the system.
 In fact, once a system is implemented using a certain database, it is very difficult to migrate to another one.
 For this reason, even today it’s common to find critical systems that use non-relational databases and are implemented in COBOL.

 7.1.1 Tanenbaum-Torvalds Debate